Almost primes in various settings: Introduction

 \end{conj}

-This broad generalisation first appeared in \cite{GEH}.
+The broad generalization of this kind first appeared in \cite{GEH}.
 The best known result in this direction is currently proven by Motohashi \cite{Motohashi}. \begin{theorem} $GEH[ \theta ]$ holds for every $\theta \in (0,1/2)$. \end{theorem} It is possible to get $EH[\theta ]$ easily from $GEH [\theta]$ by Vaughan's identity as shown in \cite{Polymath8}.
-The importance of $GEH [\theta ]$ stands on the fact that it allows us to obtain important results of $EH$ type concerning almost primes as in the following result proven in \cite[Subsection `The generalized Elliott--Halberstam case']{Polymath8}.
+The importance of $GEH [\theta ]$ stands on the fact that it allows us to obtain important results of $EH$ type concerning almost primes as in the following result almost completely analogous to what is proven in \cite[Subsection `The generalized Elliott--Halberstam case']{Polymath8}.

 \begin{theorem} Assume $GEH[\theta]$.
 Let $r \geq 1$, $\epsilon > 0$ and $A\geq 1$ be fixed, let

 and let $F \colon \Delta_{r,\epsilon} \rightarrow {\bf R}$ be a fixed smooth function.
 Let $\widetilde F \colon {\bf N} \rightarrow {\bf R}$ be the function defined by setting